wix-incubator/wix-code-docs/wix-secrets-backend/guides/Troubleshooting.md

-# Resolving Throttled and Timed-out Requests
+# Hacked! - Resolving Throttled and Timed-out Requests
 If the Monitoring dashboard indicates that backend requests to your site are being throttled or timing out, you can take the following steps to try and resolve the issue.
 ## Identify the Error
 The **Failed requests** panel appears in the **Breakdown** section of the Monitoring dashboard.
 It displays the number of failed requests made to your site over time.
 You can use it to identify when requests to your site failed and whether the requests were throttled or timed out.